 You’re getting ready to choose a digital marketing agency to help your company grow, but are you certain that an agency can provide the help you need?

-The most fundamental difference between both entities is that the outsourced CMO focuses on increasing the lifetime value (LTV) of customers and decreasing their cost to acquire a customer (CAC), whether media is involved or not.
-They create benchmark KPIs (key performance indicators) and develop and execute strategies to accomplish those goals.
+The most fundamental difference between both entities is that the outsourced CMO focuses on increasing the lifetime value (LTV) of customers and decreasing the cost to acquire a customer (CAC), whether media is involved or not.
+They create benchmark KPIs (key performance indicators), then develop and execute strategies to accomplish those goals.

-The outsourced CMO is usually an expert at digital and traditional marketing, but instead of initially focusing on a media campaign like a marketing agency would, they strategize business growth with no bias towards any particular marketing channel.
+The outsourced CMO is usually an expert in digital and traditional marketing.
+However, instead of initially focusing on a media campaign as a marketing agency would, they strategize business growth with no bias towards any particular marketing channel.

-In contrast to the above, a marketing agency is often hired to fulfill specific promotional tasks like media buying, branding, and web design, and is usually not relied upon for non-media related marketing strategies.
+In contrast, a digital marketing agency is usually hired to fulfill specific promotional tasks like media buying, branding, and web design.
+They are not usually relied upon for non-media-related marketing strategies.

-Due to their fairly narrow focus, marketing agencies can provide a great value to companies that have optimized the majority of their marketing channels and are now focused on sourcing new customers through advertising and/or building positive brand awareness.
+Due to their fairly narrow focus, marketing agencies can provide great value to companies that have optimized the majority of their marketing channels and are ready to focus on sourcing new customers through advertising and/or building positive brand awareness.

 The marketing agency business model has been very successful for 70+ years because it’s a mutually beneficial arrangement where both the agency and client share in the success of the campaign.